NxPKG/khulnasoft-docs/content/waf/reference/legacy/old-rate-limiting/_index.md

 {{</table-wrap>}}

-Cloudflare Rate Limiting supports multiple levels of configuration control depending on the domain’s Cloudflare plan.
+Khulnasoft Rate Limiting supports multiple levels of configuration control depending on the domain’s Khulnasoft plan.
 The table below maps out what you can do based on your plan:

 {{<table-wrap>}}